demogitjava/webshop/README.md

 Demo Webshop with Spring Boot + Theamleaf / Bootstrap
 ============================================================

+To start the build over maven
+-> go to directory
+and type:

+	mvn spring-boot:run

 You can use Netbeans IDE to compile your own webshop from https://netbeans.apache.org/ from here you can start as jar.